Fine Dining and Nightlife in Santa Fe

 • Kakawa Chocolate House

 This may be the most unique chocolate shop in the world.
-Kakawa Chocolate House’s beverages run the gamut from authentic Mesoamerican through historic European to contemporary American.
+Kakawa Chocolate House’s beverages run the gamut from authentic Mesoamerican to historic European to contemporary American.
 It isn’t just about drinking chocolate at Kakawa Chocolate House, either.
 They also offer exquisitely crafted truffles and caramels as well as small-batch ice creams.

 • The Pantry